The sanctification of the saints is what distinguishes and sets them apart from those who indulge and revel in the ways of the world.

 The cup of blessing which we bless, is it not a participation in the blood of Christ?
 The bread which we break, is it not a participation in the body of Christ?
 Because there is one bread, we who are many are one body, for we all partake of the one bread.
 (1 Corinthians 10:16–17)

-- No longer are we concerned about corruption for we understand who is depraved and that we have left the darkness of depravity.
+- We are no longer concerned about corruption, for we understand who is depraved and that we have left the darkness of depravity.

-- The Evil One has not claim on us, because we now understand that we have been imputed the righteousness of God.
+- The Evil One has no claim on us, because we now understand that we have been imputed with the righteousness of God.

-- We understand the grace of God is extended to us so that we can lay ahold of His promises.
+- We understand that the grace of God is extended to us so we can lay hold of His promises.

 - We know that we do not have to offer up any sacrifices to God, for Lord Jesus offered Himself as the sacrificial ransom price for our redemption.

-- Because of what Lord Jesus did made atonement and brought peace, we are able to approach the throne of God.
+- Because of what Lord Jesus did—having made atonement and brought peace—we are able to approach the throne of God.

 - This has enabled us to be reconciled to our Heavenly Father, so we are no longer estranged.

-- Responding to the call, we now look to God for fulfilment in life.
+- Responding to the call, we now look to God for fulfillment in life.

-- The regeneration process deep within has begun.
+- The regeneration process has begun deep within.

 - This has united us with God.

-- Turning away from our sins, we repent and head towards the Kingdom of Light.
+- Turning away from our sins, we repent and head toward the kingdom of light.

 - Our faith becomes stronger as we draw closer.